Gymnopédies: Legacy

 Since the second half of the 20th century, the Gymnopédies have often been erroneously described as part of Satie's body of furniture music, perhaps because of how John Cage has interpreted them.
 Collectively, the Gymnopédies are regarded as an important precursor to modern ambient music.

 The first and second Gymnopédies were arranged by Dick Halligan for the group Blood, Sweat & Tears under the title "Variations on a Theme by Erik Satie" on the group's eponymous album, released in 1968.
 The recording received a Grammy Award the following year for Best Contemporary Instrumental Performance.

 In 1980, Dame Cleo Laine and Sir James Galway released a version for jazz vocalist and flute entitled "Drifting, Dreaming (Gymnopédie No.1)", with lyrics by Don Read.

 Also in 1980, Gary Numan produced a track called "Trois Gymnopedies (First Movement)", which appeared on the B-side of the single "We Are Glass".

 The post-Jane's Addiction band, Deconstruction, covers a portion of Gymnopédie No. 1 on the track "Wait for History" on their 1994 self-titled album.

 A sample of Gymnopédie No. 1 is featured in the Janet Jackson single "Someone to Call My Lover" (2001), which peaked at number 3 on the Billboard Hot 100.

 Gymnopédies have been heard in numerous movies and television shows, such as the documentary Man on Wire, Wes Anderson's The Royal Tenenbaums, and Community Season 2 Episode 19 "Critical Film Studies".

 The Woody Allen film Another Woman (1988) and the Louis Malle film My Dinner with Andre (1981) both use Gymnopédie No. 1 in their soundtracks.

+Gymnopédie No. 1 is also featured in season one, episode seven of Nirvanna the Band the Show, The Buffet, the opening credits to which are also a reference to My Dinner With Andre'.

 The Japanese animated drama film The Disappearance of Haruhi Suzumiya (2010) prominently features all three Gymnopédies, and they are included in the film's soundtrack release as a bonus disc, including Satie's Gnossiennes and his composition "Je te veux".

 Mother 3 features Gymnopédie No. 1 in its soundtrack as Leder's Gymnopedie.

 In 2007, Wilhelm Kaiser-Lindemann arranged the first and the third Gymnopédie for The 12 Cellists of the Berlin Philharmonic.
 Jack DeJohnette included a tribute to Gymnopédies in his 2016 album Return.

 In 2018, Fernando Perdomo included a portion of Gymnopedie No. 1 on his album Out to Sea.

 In 2021, violinist Fenella Humphreys released an arrangement of Gymnopédie No.1 for violin.
 Stephan Koncz, cellist in the Berlin Philharmonic and the Made in Berlin quartet, wrote a string quartet piece called A New Satiesfaction (a portmanteau of "Satie" and "satisfaction"), based on Gymnopédie No.1, which was recorded by the quartet for their first violinist Ray Chen's album The Golden Age.

+In the 2025 film Pillion, the character Ray plays Gymnopédie No.1 on the piano.
+It is also featured on the films soundtrack.